SalmaAlassal/mrNetwork/OSI Model/README.md

 **Framing:**

   - Data-link layer takes packets from Network Layer and **encapsulates** them into Frames.
 Then, it sends each frame bit-by-bit on the hardware.
-At receiver’ end, data link layer picks up signals from hardware and **assembles** them into frames. *The Data link layer **adds the header and trailer** to the frame.*
+At receiver’ end, data link layer picks up signals from hardware and **assembles** them into frames.
+The Data link layer **adds the header and trailer** to the frame.

 **Physical Addressing (MAC Address):**

-  - The Data link layer adds a header to the frame that contains a destination address.
-The frame is transmitted to the destination address mentioned in the header.
+  - The Data link layer adds a header to the frame that contains source and destination MAC address.
+The frame is transmitted to the destination MAC address mentioned in the header.

 **Flow Control:**

   - Stations on same link may have different speed or capacity.
 Data-link layer ensures flow control that enables both machine to exchange data on same speed such as a server with higher processing speed does not exceed the receiving station, with lower processing speed.

 **Error Control:**

-  - Error control is achieved by adding a calculated value CRC (Cyclic Redundancy Check) that is placed to the Data link layer's trailer which is added to the message frame before it is sent to the physical layer.
+  - Error control is achieved by adding a calculated value **CRC** (Cyclic Redundancy Check) that is placed to the Data link layer's **trailer** which is added to the message frame before it is sent to the physical layer.
 If any error seems to occur, then the receiver sends the acknowledgment for the retransmission of the corrupted frames.